pwipo/LinearDB/README.md

 # LinearDB
-Linear DB for many consecutive additions of records and no many reads
+Linear DB is convenient for many consecutive additions of records and no many reads.

-small linear db.

-has log file.
+Small linear db, has log file and index.

-used for not big count of elements.
+Used for not big count of elements.

-db not have internal cache - read data operation always read file.
+Db not have internal cache - read data operation always read file.

-full index resident in memory.
+Full index resident in memory.

-used log file for operations. it increase speed:
+Used log file for operations.
+It increases speed:
  * add elements
  * update elements
  * delete first n elements
  * delete element

-search operations slow down as the number of items increases.
+Search operations slow down as the number of items increases.

-each element mast have id (long) and date (long).
+Each element mast have id (long) and date (long).

+`